How to Design Your Outside Kitchen for Maximum Appeal

 Budget

-If you cannot pay for the entire project upfront, look into borrowing money with a home equity loan or home equity line of credit.
+If you cannot pay for the entire project upfront, you can borrow money with a home equity loan or home equity line of credit.
 Stay within reality – it is easy to overspend when planning a dream space.
 Build for a good return on investment.

 Permits

 Local building codes come into play when designing an outside kitchen.
-In most cases, you don’t need a specific permit for an outdoor kitchen, but major plumbing and electrical work do require them.
+In most cases, you don’t need a specific permit for an outdoor kitchen.
+However, consider plumbing works.

 Certified electricians and plumbers will handle permits and other code requirements.
 Wiring and plumbing are not DIY projects.
 If you want the job done right and up to code, hire a professional!